Get involved with Tufts Engineering Psychology on campus and develop skills and connections.

 Led by Professor Nathan Ward, the lab seeks to understand the underlying mechanisms of cognition.
 They focus on multitasking and studies seeking to affect cognition through the use of brain stimulation and training.

-The Center for Applied Bain and Cognitive Sciences is a collaboration between interdisciplinary scientists and engineers to further the understanding and application of brain and cognitive sciences.
+The Center for Applied Brain and Cognitive Sciences is a collaboration between interdisciplinary scientists and engineers to further the understanding and application of brain and cognitive sciences.
 The Center conducts applied research geared towards understanding and enhancing cognitive capabilities and human system interactions between individuals and teams.

 Several labs participate in The Center for Applied Brain and Cognitive Sciences including: